melodyguan/enas/README.md

 A concrete example can be found in our script `./scripts/cifar10_macro_final.sh`.

-To run the ENAS experiments on the _micro space_ as described in our paper, please use the following scripts:
+To run the ENAS experiments on the _micro search space_ as described in our paper, please use the following scripts:
 ```
 ./scripts/cifar10_micro_search.sh
 ./scripts/cifar10_micro_final.sh